 We do not mark off all the things, we do try to accomplish meaningful lessons that help us all grow and learn.

 Mostly, my children learn through hands on and reading.
 We use literature for just about everything; I haven’t found many math books I am a super huge fan of, so we do a lot of hands on for math.
+When they’re older, I’m going to show them learning cloud NZ and let them pick an online course to study.
+Learning is so important no matter how old you are!

 Our Homeschool Day